Aetna considers ramucirumab (Cyramza) medically necessary for the following indications:

 On April 21, 2014, the Food and Drug Administration (FDA) approved ramucirumab (Cyramza) to treat patients with advanced gastric cancer or gastro-esophageal junction adenocarcinoma.
 Ramucirumab is intended for patients with unresectable cancer or metastatic cancer after being treated with a fluoropyrimidine- or platinum-containing therapy.
 The safety and effectiveness of ramucirumab were evaluated in a clinical trial of 355 participants with unresectable or metastatic gastric or gastro-esophageal (EG) junction cancer; 2/3 of trial participants received ramucirumab while the remaining participants received a placebo (the REGARD Trial).
 Results from a second clinical trial that evaluated the effectiveness of ramucirumab plus paclitaxel versus paclitaxel alone also showed an improvement in OS.
 Common side effects experienced by ramucirumab-treated participants during clinical testing include diarrhea and hypertension.
 The recommended ramucirumab dose and schedule is 8 mg/kg administered as a 60-minute intravenous infusion every 2 weeks.

-While ramucirumab for the treatment of unresectable or metastatic gastric cancer or EG junction adenocarcinoma has been approved by the FDA, its effectiveness for other types of solid tumors has yet to be established.
+While ramucirumab for the treatment of unresectable or metastatic gastric cancer, EG junction adenocarcinoma, non-small cell lung lung cancer, and metastatic colorectal cancer has been approved by the FDA, its effectiveness for other types of solid tumors has yet to be established.

 Krupitskaya and Wakelee (2009) stated that ramucirumab was well-tolerated on weekly and fortnightly schedules in phase I clinical trials in patients with advanced cancers; mechanism-related dose-limiting toxicities were hypertension and deep venous thrombosis.
 Stable disease was also observed in several patients treated on either schedule, and several patients on the weekly schedule exhibited partial responses.
 At the time of publication, ramucirumab was undergoing assessment in phase II trials as a monotherapy in hepato-cellular carcinoma (HCC), renal cell carcinoma (RCC) and ovarian cancer.
 Ramucirumab was also in phase II trials in combination with dacarbazine in melanoma, with mitoxantrone/prednisone in prostate cancer, with carboplatin/paclitaxel in non-small-cell lung cancer (NSCLC) and with oxaliplatin/folinic acid/5-fluorouracil in colorectal cancer (CRC).
 A phase III trial in combination with docetaxel in breast cancer (BC) was also ongoing.